-In my practice, I therefore stress the importance of addressing estrogen dominance to prevent a long list of diseases and live in confidence and hope of good health, and not fear.
-If you are not sure if you have estrogen dominance, take the quiz.
+In my practice, I, therefore, stress the importance of addressing Estrogen Dominance to prevent a long list of diseases and live in confidence and hope for good health, and not fear.
+If you are not sure if you have estrogen dominance, take the quiz here.

 The biggest problem I have with these “treatments” (in reality, they don’t treat, only temporarily reduce the symptoms) is that they do not address the underlying cause.